The average weight of a car in 2021 is 4,094 pounds, which is only a slight reduction from 2020.

-Generally, heavier vehicles are generally thought to be safer and in today’s market, more weight does not always correlate with poor fuel economy due to improvements in engine and transmission efficiency.
-What’s more, technology hasn’t just increased efficiency but it’s simultaneously helped automakers improve horsepower without increasing weight.
+Heavier vehicles are generally thought to be safer and in today’s market, more weight does not necessarily correlate with poor fuel economy due to improvements in engine and transmission efficiency.
+What’s more, technology hasn’t just increased efficiency but it has simultaneously helped automakers improve horsepower without increasing weight drastically.
 This trend has been particularly strong since the mid-2000s.

 Stable New Vehicle Footprint

 The average of these footprints is largely influenced by market trends and the types of new vehicles made.
-Since 2008, the market trends have gone strongly towards trucks, CUVs and SUVs, while cars and vans have dropped somewhat.
-Because of this shift, the overall industry average footprint has gone up by 1.2 percent to an average size of 49.5 square feet.
-Values for 2017 were unchanged from 2016.
+Since 2008, the market trends have gone strongly towards trucks, CUVs, and SUVs, while cars and vans have dropped.

 SUV Market Share At Record High